 Curriculum content is prescribed by the Texas Education Agency through the Texas Essential Knowledge and Skills (TEKS).
-Local instructional plans are based upon this State curriculum frameworks and state recommended program standards.
-Curriculum content is not prescribed in detail by the Texas Education Agency, but provides a framework to draw upon for the development of local curriculum.
-A full list of TEKS can be found at http://tea.texas.gov/curriculum/teks/
+Local instructional plans are based upon these State curriculum frameworks and state-recommended program standards.
+Curriculum content is not prescribed in detail by the Texas Education Agency but provides a framework to draw upon for the development of the local curriculum.
+A full list of TEKS can be found at Texas Essential Knowledge and Skills